sgfarm/ads_site/src/22-05-24/transcription.md

 But we have to be patient in discipleship to make disciples.
 It's funny.
 There was a guy at our church in Waco.
 He had all this vision for planning a house church.
 He's like, I'm going to do it.
 He's a 20-year-old college student.
 Just got totally...
 Or got encountered by God on this trip we had.
 And he is thrilled about Jesus.
 He's like...

 Someone asks him, hey, do you want to lead a house church?
-And he's like, I'm going to do it.
-Let's go.
-And his vision's like, I'm going to have 40 people at this house church, and worship's going to be amazing, and all this stuff.
+And he's like, "I'm going to do it.
+Let's go."
+And his vision's like, "I'm going to have 40 people at this house church, and worship's going to be amazing", and all this stuff.
 And he's full of vision for it.
 And then that year, he spends the whole year, he said, with four and a half people in his life group or house church.

-And he's like, what the heck, God?
+And he's like, "what the heck, God?
 I was so excited for everything.
 I did all the things.
 I crossed all the X's.
 I did everything I was supposed to do.
-And I have four and a half people coming to my house church every week.
-And half because they showed up once a month out of the weekly house church.
+And I have four and a half people coming to my house church every week."
+And it's four and a half because they showed up once a month out of the weekly house church.
 And sometimes we call them life groups.
-So he was like, yeah, I call that my death group year.
+So he was like, "yeah, I call that my death group year".

 But what was funny is the things he was praying and the things that he was hearing from God were these bigger things.
 Well, what happened next year is that did happen.
 He had like 30, 40 people that were coming.
 And at the end of that first year, it was only four or five, four and a half people who didn't really want to be disciples, but they wanted to come to house church.
 And he was in this dance the whole time relationally.

-He was like, okay, God.
+He was like, "okay, God.
 I just asked for five.
 I pray you give me five disciples.
 I want to invest in five guys this next year."
 And that's what he got.
 He had this group of like about 30 to 40 people that would come, but there was five guys that he had time to invest in, and he invested in those five.
 And then he invested in them to where he was like, and you're going to invest in people.
 And then those five invested in 25.
 And then those 25 started investing in whatever 20, you know, 100, whatever it is, right?

 And that's how discipleship is supposed to work.
 It's that multiplication.
 What five people can do that are investing in a total of 25, and then 25 and 125 is going to be more powerful than five gifted people that do everything for the 200.
 Does that make sense?

 And so we have to learn to be patient in discipleship and not get discouraged.
 Sometimes we connect our value to how many disciples we have.
 Or sometimes we connect our value to the outcome of trying to start discipling people.
 And we have to be patient and perseverant in that.
 Okay.
 I want to read that scripture.
-John 13, 34-35.
+John 13:34-35.

-John 13, 34-35 John 13, 34-35 A new commandment I give to you, that you love one another, just as I have loved you.
-You also are to love one another,

-By this, all people will know that you are my disciples if you have love for one another.
-Let me just read that part one more time.
-By this, all people will know that you are my disciples if you have love for one another.
+> "A new commandment I give to you, that you love one another, just as I have loved you.
+You also are to love one another.
+By this, all people will know that you are my disciples if you have love for one another."
+John 13:34-35

 That's an insane promise.
 There's the practical outworking of we want new people that don't know Jesus to be discipled and to grow and have a relationship with Jesus.
 But do we know that the spirit of revelation can rest on our relationships if we love one another?
-Me and Daniel could go to a restaurant in Luzerne

-And because we love one another so much, somebody could just watch us talking and see Jesus and be like, I want that.
+Me and Daniel could go to a restaurant in Luzerne and because we love one another so much, somebody could just watch us talking and see Jesus and be like, I want that.
 You can come to our table and be like, what's up with y'all?
 And we'd be like, what do you mean?
 And we'd be like, there's something about y'all.
 What is it?
 And we're like, oh, that's Jesus.
 We love one another.
 We actually do.
 It's not just saying that.
 We don't just tolerate one another.

 You know what I mean?
 Like that is a discipleship strategy above all strategies is that you actually have love for one another and that we grow in love for one another.

 I remember I was at a conference with a thousand Chinese house church leaders from China, and when I don't know their language, I just watched them interact, and it marked my life.
-I just saw them love one another and interact with one another, and the spirit of revelation rested, and that reeled a way on them.
+I just saw them love one another and interact with one another, and the spirit of revelation rested, in that real way on them.

 That all I remember saying in my heart was, God, I will die for whatever that is.
 Like, that is love for one another.
 And I think God wants that, like, back upon us.
 Where literally, we don't even have to say anything.
 Like, the people just watch us live our lives amongst one another.
 And we're like a magnet for the glory of God.
 And for people to want to know Jesus.
 So important.

-Okay, another scripture, Jeremiah 31, 34.
-Jeremiah 31, 34.
-Jeremiah 31, verse 34.
+Okay, another scripture, Jeremiah 31:34.

-Okay.
-It says, Okay.

 So I use this scripture because discipleship is about us helping people learn how to obey Jesus, not us.
 It's teaching them how to learn from Jesus Himself.
 And that takes all the pressure off of you.
 Like I said, you don't have to be that gifted.